-I am one of the greatest wonders of architecture who is made up from a single rock inside Ellora.
-I am a proud single stoned megalith who was built long back in the 8th century by Rashtrakuta king Krishna I. I am a part of the 34 temples and monasteries inside Ellora caves.
+Kailas Temple is one of the greatest wonders of architecture that is made up from a single rock inside Ellora.
+Kailash Temple in Ellora is a proud single-stoned megalith that was built by Rashtrakuta king Krishna long back in the 8th century.
+Kailasnatha Temple is a part of the 34 temples and monasteries inside Ellora caves.

-While exploring Ellora you will sight me as The Kailasa.
-The Dravidian hands and expertise of the elaborate piece of art that I am is notable and has gained the fame all over the world.
-When the dynasty of Rashtrakuta was on I was completed as a temple for worship by the founder.
+While exploring Ellora you will sight The Kailasa Temple.
+The Dravidian hands and expertise of the elaborate piece of art that the temple is notable and has gained fame all over the world.
+When the dynasty of Rashtrakuta was on Kailas Temple in Ellora was completed as a temple for worship by the founder.

-I have a huge idol of Shiva made up in the traditional texture.
-In the courtyard I have the vehicle of Shiva residing with equal superiority, Nandi, on the entrance.
-There is a Shiv lingam inside housed for the ease of devotees to venture in with offerings and to seek blessings.
+Kailas Temple has a huge idol of Shiva made up in the traditional texture.
+In the courtyard, it has the vehicle of Shiva residing with equal superiority, Nandi, on the entrance.
+There is a Shiva lingam inside housed for the ease of devotees to venture in with offerings and to seek blessings.

-Continuing with the Indian style of temples made there are pillars and walls which have the images carved out of other deities and mithunas which add further importance to the already attractive work of sculpture.
+Continuing with the Indian style of temples made there are pillars and walls which have the images carved out of other deities and mithunas which add further importance to the already attractive work of sculpture at Kailas Temple.

 Lord Shiva is not alone at Kailashnath Temple

-Yes Apart from these luring pieces I am a witness of having grand sculpture of Ravana who is lifting the Mount Kailasa with his might and rigor which is depicted on his face really well.
-This is again a milestone in the Hindu architecture.
+Yes, Apart from these luring pieces Kailas Temple is a witness of having a grand sculpture of Ravana who is lifting Mount Kailasa with his might and rigor which is depicted on his face really well.
+This is again a milestone in Hindu architecture.